tum-ei-eda/etiss/examples/SW/riscv/README.md

 In order to compile riscv software, the following requirements has to be
 met:

-  - Toolchain path in Makefile has to point to correct cross-compile `toolchain`
+  - A RISC-V toolchain is required for cross-compiling.

 ### RISC-V test cases

 By default, benchmark provisioned with ETISS in `../test_cases` will be compiled.
-Binary code and elf file will be located at `./build`.
-Minimal dependent source code in `./sys_lib` is linked against final executable, such as default interrupt handlers and exception handlers.
-Both of interrupt handlers and exception handlers are for now just endless loop and they could be overridden by user-defined handlers.
+Binary code and elf file will be located at `build/`.
+Minimal dependent source code in `cmake/` is linked against final executable, such as default interrupt handlers and exception handlers.

 To compile the SW:

 	$ mkdir build && cd build
+  # At EDA:
 	$ cmake ..
+  # Otherwise:
+  $ cmake -DRISCV_ELF_GCC_PREFIX=path/to/toolchain -DRISCV_ELF_GCC_BASENAME=riscv64-unknown-elf ..
 	$ make

 ### Instruction test software

-In the folder `./instr_tests`, there are the test SWs which could be used to test ISA model instruction by instruction.
+In the folder `instr_tests/`, there are the test SWs which could be used to test ISA model instruction by instruction.
 These SWs originates from UCB and they cover integer, multiplication and compressed instructions.